 Why have I been put into a mind to make a kissing ball?
 Well, here in New England (U.S.), we're entering the gray season, as cooler temperatures try to sever our ties with the plant domain.
 The rest of the year, I pretty much go with the flow -- but not now.
 My watch word during the gray season is "recalcitrance."
 With all my might, I resist being cut off from the wonders of the plant world to which I had become so accustomed over the course of the last eight months or so.

 Gone now are the days of stepping outdoors to see how, for instance, the leaves on my Virginia sweetspire have changed from last week.
 That's regrettable, but it is also undeniably true.
-I realize that soon, when I step outdoors, I'll witness plants resigned to a rather static state, until spring returns.
+I realize that now, when I step outdoors, I'll witness plants resigned to a rather static state, until spring returns.
 But that doesn't mean I have to take it lying down!
 I'm not a big fan of houseplants, but there are plenty of ways to keep the memories of better times alive....